williamlempinen/rounal/README.md

 ### Bugs

-There are issues regarding copying to clipboard.
-Waiting for fixes, [Issues](https://github.com/1Password/arboard/issues)
+There are might be problems regarding copying messages to clipboard.
+There is ongoing discussion about fixes, [Issues](https://github.com/1Password/arboard/issues)

-Terminal's `sudo password` prompt is catched in any way, which can lead to not desired behavior of the ui.
+Terminal's `sudo password` prompt is not `catched` in any way, which can lead to not desired behavior of the ui.

 ### Future work
 - Full rewrite
+- Ability to filter services based on states (sub, load, etc.)
+- Highlighting search matches
+- Horizontal scrolling for longer messages
+- More responsive layout